arjunmehta/node-georedis/README.md

-node-geohash-distance
+node-redis-proximity
 =====================

-A node module that extends the functionality of node-geohash (ngeohash) to provide extremely fast proximity searches of for geocoordinates.
+A node module that leverages the functionality of [node-geohash (ngeohash)](https://github.com/sunng87/node-geohash) to provide super fast proximity searches for geo coordinates.

 ## Installation